Jaliborc/Sushi-3.2/README.md

 Each class is defined in it's own `.lua` file under the `\classes` directory.
 The library contains classes to display buttons, checkbuttons, dropdowns, editboxes, sliders, static popups, automatic layouts and more.
 Read the [Class Reference](https://github.com/Jaliborc/Sushi-3.0/wiki) for further details.

 No class makes use of native code that can generate taint.
 For example, the  [Dropdown](https://github.com/Jaliborc/Sushi-3.0/wiki/Dropdown) frame implementation does not make use of the `UIDropDownMenu` API.

+## :warning: Reminder!
+If you use this library, please list it as one of your dependencies in the CurseForge admin system.
+It's a big help! :+1: